vymao/SNVCurate/README.md

 The pipeline is split into two parts: one to generate callsets from Mutect2 (and MuSE + HaplotypeCaller if normals are available), and one to filter those calls.
 Callset generation is automated on the cluster using the Cromwell execution engine and customized .wdl scripts produced from the datasets inputted.
 Post-processing is automated using bash wrapper scripts utilizing various software pre-loaded in the environment.
 It is split this way to prevent overloading of the job partitions, so you can continue submitting jobs as they complete.

+If you have some samples with matched normals and some without that you would like to call, you should create separate .csv files for each of these datasets and run this pipeline on each set individually.

 ## Running the SNV curating pipeline (see below for more information on individual scripts):
 ### Environment/file setup:
 1. Create two files: One csv with tumor/normal matched pairs (leave `N/A` if no normal) and one text file with each normal sample (if applicable).
 See `Tumor_Normal_sample.csv` and `HaplotypeCaller_sample.txt` for formatting.